-Additionally, the bill introduces a new definition of "hospitalized," clarifying that it refers to a person being admitted to a hospital for inpatient treatment.
-This change aims to ensure that the criteria for conducting postmortem examinations are clear and consistent, thereby improving the handling of cases involving potential toxicities.
+Additionally, the bill introduces a new definition for "hospitalized," clarifying that it refers to a person being admitted to a hospital for inpatient treatment.
+This change aims to ensure that the criteria for conducting postmortem examinations are clear and consistent, ultimately enhancing the investigation process in cases of suspected toxicity-related deaths.

 Statutes affected: Old version HB1568 V2 - 2-27-2025 10:41 AM: 12-12-318(a)